Treszyk/youtube_video_downloader/README.md

 # YouTube Video Downloader

 This repository contains a simple and user-friendly YouTube video downloader.
 With it, you can easily download videos, track your download history, and manage the files effectively.

+## License

+This project is licensed under the MIT License.

+## FFmpeg Notice

+This application includes FFmpeg executables, which are licensed under the LGPL.
+You are free to replace the FFmpeg executables with your own compatible versions.
+For more information, please see the `FFMPEG_LICENSE` file included in this package.

 ## Features:
 - Download YouTube videos by pasting the video URL.